 For the Encourager in You: Motivate the Middle by T.J.
 Sullivan

 T.J.’s book is probably the most common-sense way to teach people to avoid the traps set by apathetic members.
 Motivate the middle is a short read (I finished it on a 1.5 hour plane trip), but packed with practical tips, examples and quotes to make you feel like a completely new leader after just one read through.
 You may have a hard time getting an entire staff or executive board to read any book on this list, but even the most time-consumed student should have time for this perspective-altering book.
 [P.S.
 T.J. just released the 2nd edition of this book!)

-For the Introspective You: The Origins of Virtue by Matt Ridley
+For the Introspective You: How The West Won by Rodney Stark

 PREVIOUS BOOKS OF THE YEAR

 Book of 2015: For the Entrepreneur in You: Zero to One by Peter Thiel

 The theme for Fraternity Man in 2015 is for our organizations to become truly indispensable to the American educational system by finding and developing a niche.
 Peter Thiel’s Zero to One delves deep on the keys to success when developing or re-developing an organization.
 A talking point that has made its way into a couple Fraternity Man posts instructs that markets tend to shift when a new technology outperforms an older technology by a power of ten.
 The book is a must for anyone seriously considering opportunities for growth and redemption in the field of Fraternity & Sorority Life.

 Book of 2016: For the Resolution Junkie In You: The Motivation Manifesto by Brendon Burchard